greje656/Questions/hiz.md

 The problem _as far as I understand it_, is that rays can osciliate from passing and failing the depth threshold test.
 It is essentially an amplified alliasing problem caused by the finite resolution of the depth buffer:
 ![](https://github.com/greje656/Questions/blob/master/images/ssr24.jpg)

 I have experimented with adapting the depth threshold based on different properties of the intersection point (direction of reflected ray, angle of insidence at intersection, surface inclination at intersection) but I have never been able to find a silver bullet (or anything that resembles a bullet to be honest).
-Perhaps a good approach could be to interpolate the depth value of neighboring cells _if_ the neigborhs belong to the same geometry?
+Perhaps a good approach could be to interpolate the depth value of neighboring cells _if_ the neighbors belong to the same geometry?
 I think that [Mikkel Svendsen](https://twitter.com/ikarosav) proposed a solution to this problem while presenting [Low Complexity, High Fidelity: The Rendering of "INSIDE"](https://youtu.be/RdN06E6Xn9E?t=40m27s) but I have yet to wrap my head around the proposed solution and try it.

 ## All or Nothing